Bookbot

 Dear Mrs. LaRue

 • Featuring seven jewels of the classical ballet tradition, this sumptuous collection will enchant young dreamers and dancers alike.
-Now with a story CD, narrated by Juliet Stevenson.
 This book includes a brief history of Classical Ballet. * Cultural Diversity: A companion to The Barefoot Book of Dance Stories.

 The Barefoot Book of Ballet Stories